One of our customers implemented an iframe on their website. They right away bumped into a layout issue.

 - Navigation of the site in the iframe stops working.

 <iframe>in a page requires increased memory and other computing resources.

 Find better ways to refer your visitors to external content instead of placing it within the iframe tag.

 Google recommends refraining from creating iframes.

 IFrames are sometimes used to display content on web pages.
 Content displayed via iFrames may not be indexed and available to appear in Google's search results.
 We recommend that you avoid the use of iFrames to display content.
 If you do include iFrames, make sure to provide additional text-based links to the content they display, so that Googlebot can crawl and index this content.

-Ditch the iframe tag.
+I recommend not using the iframe tag.
 Create pages that Google can crawl and associate with your site easily.

 You may be facing what seems like a small layout issue with your iframe tag today.
-You might manage to rectify it now.
-Only for you and your visitors to get problems with Google, usability or security later.
+You might manage to rectify it now, only for you and your visitors to get problems with Google, usability, or security later.